 The Award for Distinguished Science Journalism in the Atmospheric and Related Sciences recognizes outstanding science journalism about scientific discoveries, principles, advances, and impacts in all media outlets including radio, television, film, newspaper, magazine, social media, and online.
 The award embraces a broad definition of journalism including, but not limited to reporting, interviewing, humorous blogging, and opinion or commentary pieces, as long as they convey strong, accurate science.

-The AMS Board on Outreach and Public Education (BOPE) in consultation with the Commissioner for Education and Human Resources is responsible for overseeing the award process and forming the selection committee.
-The selection committee, not fewer than five members, shall be composed of scientists, educators, and journalists, at least one current member of the BOPE, and the Education and Human Resources Commissioner.
+The AMS Board on Outreach and Pre-College Education (BOPE) in consultation with the Commissioner for Education and Human Resources is responsible for overseeing the award process and forming the selection committee.
+The selection committee, not fewer than five members, shall be composed of scientists, educators, and journalists, at least one member of the BOPE, one member of the Committee on the Station Scientist, and the Education and Human Resources Commissioner.
 The selection criteria are to include consideration of balance of the media type over time.
 The successful nomination will be reviewed by the STAC Commissioner for the quality of its scientific content.
 Only one recipient may be selected.

 Self-nominations are allowed and encouraged, and nominations require little more than the submission of nominated materials published or broadcasted all or in part during the preceding calendar year.
 It is not necessary to be an AMS member to nominate or support an award nomination.
 Award committee members will not be involved in the nomination process for the awards they select.
 Please submit your nomination by 1 May.